-We have 18 beds in a mixture of bays and single rooms, a gym for physiotherapy, and two relatives’ rooms to allow family members to stay overnight.
+We have 18 beds in a mixture of bays and single rooms and two relatives’ rooms to allow family members to stay overnight.

 Our inpatient unit has been purpose built to provide a comforting environment where we can offer holistic and compassionate care.

 The Sobell House inpatient unit was purpose built in 2003 and extended in 2019.
-We have 18 beds in a mixture of bays and single rooms, plus a gym to help with physiotherapy.
+We have 18 beds in a mixture of bays and single rooms.

 What do I need to bring with me?